Table of Contents

 Advantage- It is quick for a single user because no communication with another system is required.

-The local client allows only one user to connect to the system simultaneously.
+Disadvantage-Impossible to scale.
+In addition, the local client allows only one user to connect to the system simultaneously.

 Architecture with two tiers-

 The database management system employs the same two-tier architecture as the basic client-server architecture we have seen.
 In this architecture, the application at the client’s end can communicate directly with the database on the server.
 APIs, most commonly ODBC or JDBC, are used in this interaction.
 The application programs and user interface are run on the client’s side.
 The server is in charge of transaction management and query processing.

 Advantages-It is simple to maintain and modify.
 Communication is more rapid.

 Disadvantages- The main issue with two-tier architecture is that the server cannot respond to multiple requests simultaneously, resulting in data integrity issues.

 Architecture with three tiers